Where are they now? Roy Hodgson’s eight signings as Liverpool manager

 Damned by faint praise.

-Poulsen went on to spend two years at Ajax before retiring in 2015 after one final season back in Denmark with Copenhagen.
+Poulsen went on to spend two years at Ajax before retiring in 2015 after one final season back in Denmark with Copenhagen and is now back in Amsterdam as Ajax assistant manager.

 In a transfer agreed during the Rafa Benitez regime, Shelvey, then only 18, joined the Reds from Charlton Athletic for £1.7million following a number of impressive displays in League One for the Addicks.